 As Hahn befriended his subjects, he learned their history - where they had been and what they hoped for - and his photographs attempt to tell more than just a visual representation but rather a historical narrative though a visual chronicle that comes through unexpectedly; these are not snapshots or even simple photographs.
 Hahn has managed to capture a day in the life that few people ever see.

-His major influences include Diane Arbus, Vivian Maier, Saul Leiter, Dorothea Lange, Alfred Eisenstaedt, Nan Goldin, Josef Koudelka, Garry Winogrand, Richard Avadon, Mary Ellen Mark, Roman Vishniac, Jacob Riis and Sally Mann
+His major influences include Diane Arbus, Vivian Maier, Saul Leiter, Alfred Eisenstaedt, Nan Goldin, Josef Koudelka, Arnold Newman, Mary Ellen Mark, Roman Vishniac, Jacob Riis, Robert Maplethorpe, Peter Turnley, Elliott Landy, Henry Diltz, Richard Sandler, Ron Galella and Harry Benson.

-Charles Hahn grew up in Buffalo, NY, and he currently resides in Winston Salem, NC.
-Combining his love of fine art with his passion for street portraits and street photography, Hahn creates unforgettable photographic images: people, places, and moments in time.
+Charles Hahn grew up in Buffalo, NY., and he currently resides in Winston Salem, NC.
+He has had gallery shows in New York City, Charlotte, NC., Winston Salem, NC., as well as The Buffalo History Museum in Buffalo, NY.
+Combining his love of fine art with his passion for street photography and environmental portraits.
+Hahn creates unforgettable photographic images: people, places, and moments in time.